jEsuSdA/the-perfect-desktop/README.md

 [Papirus Icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme/) is a complete awesome Icon Theme.

 The **papirus-patched** folder contains a patched version of it.
 I made some patches to add some extra features I like.
+I also added the ePapirus version, that was removed from official Papirus icon theme time ago.

 *Unzip 7z files and copy foldes to /usr/share/icons or ~/.icons/*

-Or using the installation script (If you use Debian).
+Or using the installation script **install-papirus.sh**.

 You can also install some **Papirus extra patches** for applications like aMule, FBreader, gFTP, Remarkable, etc.